 I don’t need to tell you how special these animals are, they’re furry, warm-hearted heroes – they really are.

-But there’s currently a waiting list of 49 children.
-Their families are desperately hoping they’ll soon get an Assistance Dog, but when?
+The families currently on the waiting list are desperately hoping they’ll soon get an Assistance Dog, but when?
 For families like mine, every day on that waiting list is a kind of agony.
 You’re glad, of course, because it’s giving you hope.
 But you’re thinking all the time – when is it going to happen?
 When are we going to get an Assistance Dog?

 In the meantime, you’re getting more isolated by the day.
 You can’t leave the house as a family for fear of your child getting hurt, lost or worse.
 That’s how it was for us.
 When we heard the waiting list for an Assistance Dog was opening, we grabbed our chance and applied.
 Then we waited and hoped.